-Camping Holdrio allows dogs in their campsite.
+Camping Holdrio allows dogs on their campsite.
 However, you need to make sure that you clean their poop!
 The site has available dog poop bags; you can ask the reception to give one for free.

 Camping Holdrio is usually open during summer, but it’s best to send them an email for clarifications/reservations.
 Here are the rates:

-Jungfrau Region is packed with jaw-dropping sceneries and places you can call heaven on earth.
+Jungfrau Region is packed with jaw-dropping scenery and places you can call heaven on earth.
 However, I can assure you that Lauterbrunnen is the one you’ll admire the most.
 Lauterbrunnen is just the epitome of Alpine beauty, not only the village but the entire valley!

 Well, suppose you’re already in Mannlichen or Klein Kleine Scheidegg.
-In that case, you are only one cable car or one train away from Wengen – one of the villages of Lauterbrunnen Valley.
+In that case, you are only one cable car or train away from Wengen – one of the villages of Lauterbrunnen Valley.

 There are 2 hamlets, 4 villages, 71 waterfalls, and almost endless beautiful hikes in Lauterbrunnen valley for you to see and explore.
 It does not have as many adventurous things to do compared to Grindelwald.
 Still, it will also definitely give you breathtaking views you’ll never forget in your entire life.